Bělá pod Bezdězem: Demographics

+Transport

+The I/38 road (the section which connects Mladá Boleslav with Česká Lípa) passes next to the town.

+Bělá pod Bezdězem is located on the railway line Kolín–Rumburk.

 Sights

 In 1337, building of the town walls was finished.
 Their fragments have been preserved to this day.
 Bělá Castle was built on the place of a former fortress in 1582–1615.
 Today it serves as a museum.

 The former Augustinian convent was built in 1345.
 Today, there are flats in the convent buildings.
 The Baroque Church of St. Wenceslaus was built next to the monastery in 1708–1712.

 The current town hall was built in 1613.
 In 1852, second floor was added.